 This post contains affiliate links.

 Remember that solar eclipse last month?
 It was a pretty big deal. 😉 That day was pretty memorable for me.
-We spent the day up where my husband works – just the 5 of us.
+We spent the day up to where my husband works – just the 5 of us.
 We were in the path of totality.
 It was an amazing experience.
-It happened mid morning, so I went ahead and packed a brunch for all of us to enjoy.
-I packed meats, cheeses, fruit, savory shortbread, homemade scones and red onion jam.
+It happened mid-morning, so I went ahead and packed a brunch for all of us to enjoy.
+I packed meats, cheeses, fruit, savory shortbread, homemade scones, and red onion jam.
 I had never made onion jam before, but I had recently purchased the Ultimate Appetizer Ideabook from a local store and it sounded so good I had to try it – with my own spin on it of course.

 The original recipe calls for rice vinegar – which I didn’t have on hand.
 I used regular vinegar and it still turned out absolutely delicious.
 I also added a little more balsamic vinegar for flavor.